 And as a father of two young creative minds, what is the best piece of advice you can give your boys to navigate their way into the future?

 Do what you love.
 You’re not always going to be able to solely do what you love but if you can keep it moving along that is something that will help you and become something you can draw upon as your move through all stages of life.
 That and don’t hit your brother.

 And … The best advice you’ve received?

-I think it was something along the lines of “You need to make art for you and not anyone else because at the end of the day or I should say at 2 in the morning, no one else is in the studio cheering you on so you have to be excited by what you are doing”.
+I think it was something along the lines of ‘you need to make art for you and not anyone else because at the end of the day or I should say at 2 am, no one else is in the studio cheering you on so you have to be excited by what you are doing.’

 You have an added insight from teaching art to the younger generation – What are your thoughts on art education and what do you love about your day job?

 I think the older I get the more I am just amazed by some of the things kids make and how their work has this amazing quality that we end up losing as we become adults.
 The irony is that it’s not until you grow up and study art that you can actually appreciate how beautiful some of their spontaneous creations are.
 I think the thing I love about my day job is that I can learn and experiment with new things and not feel like they need to come back into my practice, that and as a teacher you can easily talk to 100 people in a day.
 Compare that to working in the studio on your own and I think the two, kind of compliment each other.